sunfishcode/basic-text/docs/Unicode.md

 A stream is in Unicode form iff:
  - it consists entirely of a string in Unicode form

-A buffered stream is in Unicode form iff:
- - the stream is in Unicode form

 ## Conversion

 ### From byte sequence to Unicode string